Master of Science in Physician Assistant

-The South University Physician Assistant program accepts credit for Advanced Placement (AP) courses.
+The South University Master of Science in Physician Assistant program accepts credit for Advanced Placement (AP) courses.
 AP courses taken and successfully completed will be counted as one course credit towards completion of the respective prerequisite subject.
 Grades earned in AP courses are not used in the calculation of the applicant's overall or prerequisite GPA.

-The South University Physician Assistant program does not accept College Level Examination Program (CLEP) credit for any prerequisite requirements.
+The South University Master of Science in Physician Assistant program does not accept College Level Examination Program (CLEP) credit for any prerequisite requirements.

-South University Physician Assistant programs do not accept a transfer of credits from other physician assistant programs or provide enrolled students with a waiver of credit (i.e., advanced placement) for any component of the required curricular coursework.
-All students must complete each course in the South University Physician Assistant curriculum.
+South University Master of Science in Physician Assistant programs do not accept a transfer of credits from other physician assistant programs or provide enrolled students with a waiver of credit (i.e., advanced placement) for any component of the required curricular coursework.
+All students must complete each course in the South University Master of Science in Physician Assistant curriculum.

 Clinical experiences should provide the applicant with a knowledge of and orientation to the presentation, signs, and symptoms of a variety of ill or injured patients.
 Preference is given to applicants with clinical experience that includes direct patient care.
 However, there is no requirement for a predetermined number of hours (or months) of health care experience to be earned by an applicant.